High — Please Reach Out Today

 Please reach out to a crisis line immediately.
 In the US: 988 (Suicide and Crisis Lifeline)—call or text.
 In the UK: 116 123 (Samaritans, free, 24/7) or text SHOUT to 85258.
 In Canada: 988.
 In Australia: 13 11 14 (Lifeline).
 If you feel you cannot keep yourself safe, go to your nearest A&E / emergency room, or call your local emergency number (999 in the UK, 911 in the US).
 You do not have to be in immediate physical danger to call.
 They are there to listen.

-Is a severe score the same as a depression diagnosis?
+Is a high score the same as a depression diagnosis?

 Will I always feel like this?

-No. Severe depression is treatable.
-The STAR*D trial (Rush et al., 2006, American Journal of Psychiatry 163(11):1905-17) found that around 28-33% of people achieve full remission on the first treatment they try (typically an SSRI), and cumulative remission rises to roughly 67% after up to four sequenced treatment steps including therapy, augmentation, and medication switches.
-Treatment-resistant cases also have options including ECT and newer interventions.
+No. Depression at this level is treatable.
+Many people achieve full remission on the first treatment they try (typically an SSRI or structured therapy), and the majority improve across a sequence of treatment steps including therapy, augmentation, and medication switches.
+Treatment-resistant cases also have options.
 Most people improve—often more than they expect.

 What is the very first step today?